10 Questions to Determine if Your San Francisco Bay Area Financial Advisor Is a Trustworthy Expert or a Fumbling Automaton

 Also, an ideal advisor would ask about concerns, fears, and uncertainties.
 What do you wonder about?
 What makes you nervous about your finances?
 What is most frustrating?

-Look for questions like these in your early conversations, because that implies this advisor has a process for achieving those goals.
+Look for questions like these in your early conversations, because that implies this advisor has a process for protecting your wealth so you can achieve those goals.

 Can They Articulate Their Investment Process?